 The country’s proposed tax reform package, initiated by the Department of Finance (DOF) under the administration of Pres.
-Rodrigo Duterte, is now advancing in the House of Representatives.
+Rodrigo Duterte, is getting close to becoming a law.

-To make it easily understandable, we simplified the contents of the bill and summarized and showed below highlights of the Tax Reform Package recently approved by the House Ways and Means Committee.
+To make it easily understandable, we simplified the contents of the bill and summarized and showed below highlights of the proposed Tax Reform Package.

-Here are four (4) key highlights of the Department of Finance (DOF)’s Tax Reform Package.
+Here are five (5) key highlights of the Duterte administration’s proposed Tax Reform bill.